adventuregamestudio/ags/debian/README.md

     sudo gdebi ../ags_3.21.1115~JJS-1_i386.deb

 ###32 bit AGS on 64 bit system
+The development versions of Debian and Ubuntu support parallel installation of both 32 and 64 bit versions of all required libraries (multiarch), so you can build a 32 bit AGS to use on your 64 bit system.
 This part works only on Debian sid and wheezy and Ubuntu quantal.

 Enable multiarch: